eerkela/bertrand/docs/source/content/api/resolve_type.rst

     PythonDecimalType()

-This differs slightly from the numpy convention, which maps built-in Python types to :class:`numpy.dtype` objects that may not be entirely compatible.
+This differs slightly from the numpy convention, which maps built-in Python types to :class:`dtype <numpy.dtype>` objects that may not be entirely compatible.

 .. doctest::